canonical/vanilla-framework/guides/hacking.md

 ./run watch
 ```

+If you want to speed up the build or watch scripts you can run the project without including the standalone examples, using `./run build:essential` or `./run watch:essential`.

 ## Viewing documentation and examples

 Once the server is running, you can visit <http://0.0.0.0:8101/> in your browser to see the project.